prakashreddyav/CNNMelanomaDetection/README.md

 # Project Name
-> Advanced Linear Regression model for the prediction of house rates in Austrailia for US based company.
+> Convolutional Neural Network model for the Melanoma(Skin cancer) detection.

 ## Table of Contents